playfulprogramming/playfulprogramming/content/blog/angular-templates-start-to-source/angular.md

 export class AppComponent {}
 ```

+<iframe src="https://stackblitz.com/edit/start-to-source-23-directive-input-name?ctl=1&embed=1&file=src/app/app.component.ts" style="width:100%; height:500px; border:0; border-radius: 4px; overflow:hidden;" sandbox="allow-modals allow-forms allow-popups allow-scripts allow-same-origin"></iframe>
 ADDLINK: [Just as we previously used Angular's dependency injection (DI) system to get a reference to the `ViewContainerRef`](), we're using DI to get a reference to the `TemplateRef`  created by the `*` in the invocation of this directive and embedding a view.

-Too much CS speak?
+Too much CS (computer science) speak?
 Me too, let's rephrase that.
 When you add the `*` to the start of the directive that's being attached to the element, you're essentially telling Angular to wrap that element in an `ng-template` and pass the directive to the newly created template.

 From there, the directive can get a reference to that template from the constructor (as Angular is nice enough to pass the template to our directive when we ask for it [this is what the DI system does]).